Published on September 11, 2018

 Because of her nerve damage, Barrett cannot walk much, but she enjoys swimming and riding bikes.
 Six months before taking classes through the Phelps Health DSMES, she bought a new bicycle.
 “I ride it a lot more often now that I’m feeling better,” Barrett says, adding that she has more energy.
 Barrett can ride 25 miles or longer on a weekend day.

 Additionally, she has made changes to her meals.
 “Before, I was not eating as well as I should have been.
 Now, my breakfast meals are about 75-80 percent vegetables,” she says.
 She also reports that she has lost over 50 pounds on her journey, which has aided in lowering her blood sugars.

 Barrett began taking insulin around April of 2017, and while she still uses insulin, she has reduced the amount she uses due to her ability to better manage her diabetes with healthy eating, exercise and recognizing complications that call for immediate attention from her primary care provider.

 Barrett continues to follow up with her physician and the Phelps Health diabetes nurse educators.
-“I would definitely recommend the Phelps Health Diabetes Outpatient Center.
+“I would definitely recommend the Phelps Health DSMES.
 I wish I would have paid attention to my doctor sooner,” Barrett says.